 This article has been modified to better fit this format.
 The original article was posted on May 23, 2020 to MyVetCandy.com.

-Learn more about KeraVet Bio Advisor, Dr. Courtney Campbell, DVM, DACVS-SA, by visiting his page on LinkedIn.
+Learn more about KeraVet Bio Advisor, Dr. Courtney Campbell, DVM, DACVS-SA, Board-certified Veterinary Surgeon, Host and Producer of Vet Candy on Watch by visiting his page on LinkedIn.